-The biological and botanical surveys were conducted by Gallaway Enterprises after consulting the USFWS Information for Planning and Consultation (IPaC) species list, National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) official species list, NOAA NMFS Essential Fish Habitat (EFH) mapper database, CDFW Natural Diversity Database (CNDDB) species list, and the California Native Plant Society (CNPS) list of rare and endangered plants gathered for the BSA (Appendix A: Species Lists).
+Biological and botanical surveys were conducted by Gallaway Enterprises after consulting the USFWS Information for Planning and Consultation (IPaC) official species list, the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service (NMFS) official species list, the NOAA NMFS Essential Fish Habitat (EFH) mapper, the California Department of Fish and Wildlife (CDFW) Natural Diversity Database (CNDDB), and the California Native Plant Society (CNPS) list of rare and endangered plants gathered for the BSA (Appendix A: Species Lists).
 Additionally, a map was obtained from the CNDDB Geographic Information System (GIS) database, which provided general locations of species that had recorded CNDDB occurrences within a 5-mile radius of the Project location (Figure 4: CNDDB Occurrences).
 Based on the results of past surveys, the species lists, and the CNDDB map, appropriate biological and botanical surveys were conducted.